leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 I worked in improving the NER by adding two new group of entities: global entities and spaCy entities.
 In this way Leon's NER contains a total of four groups:

-#### Built-In
+#### Built-In Entities

 This group already existed, it is based on the [Microsoft recognizers](https://www.npmjs.com/package/@microsoft/recognizers-text-suite).
-It helps to understand daily entities such as dimensions, emails, numbers. etc. They don't require any settings in skills NLU configurations, Leon naturally understands them.
+It helps to understand daily entities such as dimensions, emails, numbers. etc. They don't require any settings in skills configuration, Leon naturally understands them.

-#### Custom
+#### Custom Entities

 This group contains 3 types: